-This budget report forms part of the County Council's approach for financial stability, not only setting out the balanced budget for 2022/23 which is a legal requirement, but also looking over the medium to long term covering the subsequent three year period to 2025/26, whilst ensuring that we deliver on the key priorities within Our Council Plan.
+This budget report forms part of the County Council's approach for financial stability, not only setting out the balanced budget for 2022/23, but also looking over the medium to long term covering the subsequent three year period to 2025/26, whilst ensuring that we deliver on the key priorities within Our Council Plan.
 Despite significant overall reductions in government funding since 2009/10, the Council continues to make progress in delivering its ambitions on behalf of our residents, while achieving this within the resources available to us.